-If the mother had been receiving an allowance in the amount of 80% of the basis of assessment, but resigned from that allowance for the period of parental leave, she may receive a one-off adjustment of the allowance up to 100% of the assessment basis.
-Then the allowance which has not been used by the mother may not be claimed by the insured father of the child.
+If the mother had been receiving a maternity allowance of 81.5% of the assessment basis but has resigned from that allowance for the period of full parental leave, provided that she has not used a single day of maternity allowance for the period corresponding to the period of parental leave in the child's first year, she may receive a one-off adjustment of the allowance to 100% of the assessment basis.
+Then the allowance that has not been used by the mother may not be claimed by the insured father of the child.